arxiv-vanity/engrafo/README.md

 The test will fail if the output changes in the future.
 If the change is expected, then you can simply re-run the test with `-u` to overwrite the snapshot and fix the test.

+## Installing new yarn packages

+All the Node dependencies are inside the Docker container, which makes managing dependencies a bit unusual.
+To add a new dependency, use `script/yarn` and rebuild the image:

+    $ script/yarn add leftpad
+    $ script/build

+Similarly,

+    $ script/yarn remove leftpad
+    $ script/build

 ## Sponsors

 Thanks to our generous sponsors for supporting the development of Arxiv Vanity!
 [Sponsor us to get your logo here.](https://www.patreon.com/arxivvanity)